The 5 Most Common Cryo Cure Mistakes (And How To Avoid Them)

 What about freeze drying?

 To try and get around these drawbacks, some cultivators have tried freeze dryers for the drying and curing process.
-And while freeze dryers indeed significantly reduce the time the process takes, freeze dryers that aren’t specifically built for cannabis cause additional problems that ruin the integrity of the flower.
+And while freeze dryers indeed significantly reduce the time the process takes, freeze dryers aren’t specifically built for cannabis and cause additional problems that ruin the integrity of the flower.

 Zapping the moisture out of freshly harvested buds leaves them too dry.
 While the purpose of drying and curing is to reduce moisture content, it is important that roughly 6% to 12% moisture content remains for the flower to retain its freshness.
 Overly dry flower not only produces a harsh smoke but will also lose all its terpenes, eviscerating its aroma and flavor.